flaupretre/terraform-ssh-tunnel/README.md

 - set 'gateway_host' to the instance ID of the EC2 gateway
 - set 'gateway_user' to the appropriate name (see documentation), generally 'ec2-user' ('ubuntu' when using Ubuntu-based AMIs).
+- Optional: set `aws_assume_role` to assume a role before opening the SSM session (e.g. into a different AWS account)
 - As an option, add environment variables, like 'AWS_PROFILE', into the 'env' input array.

-### Goggle IAP
+### Google IAP

 This feature is EXPERIMENTAL and was never tested.
 You use it under your total responsibility.
 Among others, no assumption should be made on the security level it provides.